 Step #6 – Clean up in the kitchen

 The kitchen holds as many opportunities as the rest of the office.
 Water bottles are one of the worst offenders, especially in conjunction with dreaded plastic cups, which are often thrown away after a single use.
-Instead, switch to a plumbed in water cooler and get everyone to use their own cup!
+Instead, switch to a plumbed in water coolers for the office and get everyone to use their own cup!
 This’ll save unnecessary servicing and transportation costs.

 When it comes to appliances, try not to make any purchasing decisions based solely on price.
 Also consider the energy efficiency of fridges, dishwashers etc. as they are not only better for the environment due to less energy used, but they’ll save you money in the long term.